Fix Windows Update Error 0x80070032 (Request Not Supported)

 If all fixes fail, perform an in-place upgrade to repair Windows without losing files.

-We tested this as a last resort on a PC with persistent error 0x80070032.
-The in-place upgrade took 60 minutes and fixed all update errors.
-All files and apps were preserved.
+As a last resort for a PC with persistent error 0x80070032, an in-place upgrade takes about 60 minutes and clears the update errors while preserving all files and apps.

 #Bottom Line